it-beard/evo-bot-go/.qoder/repowiki/en/content/Profile Management/Profile Editing.md

 12. [Conclusion](#conclusion)

 ## Introduction
 The Profile Editing feature in evocoders-bot-go enables users to modify their personal information through a structured conversation flow initiated via inline keyboard buttons.
 This documentation details the implementation of the edit functionality, covering the complete workflow from user interaction to data persistence.
 The system employs a state-based conversation model to guide users through editing their profile information, with validation and error handling at each step.
 The architecture follows a clean separation of concerns between handlers, services, and repositories, ensuring maintainability and testability of the codebase.
+All message formatting now uses HTML instead of Markdown for consistent rendering of profile information.

 ## Profile Edit Flow Overview
 The profile editing process follows a sequential flow initiated by user interaction with inline buttons.
 When a user selects the "Edit" option from the profile menu, the system transitions into an editing state where specific fields can be modified.
 The flow begins with the display of editing options for firstname, lastname, and bio fields.
 Upon selecting a field to edit, the user is prompted to enter new values.
 The system validates input length and content before persisting changes to the database.
 After successful updates, users receive confirmation messages with options to continue editing or publish their updated profile.
 The entire process maintains context using a UserDataStore to track conversation states and pending operations for each user.
+Message formatting is consistently handled using HTML to ensure proper rendering of special characters and formatting.

 **Section sources**
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L203-L230)